martinRoss/HexBrightFlex/README.md

 * Auto shutoff after 6 mins of inactivity
 * Switch to MODE_BLINKING from any other mode with long press.
 Normal press to go to previous mode
+* Double click to turn off (In Progress)
+* Goal will be to Optimize brightness for commute time
+* Are there ways to test different levels of the ACC?
+(Thinking safety features here) Thank you to to <a href="https://github.com/bhimoff/HexBrightFLEX">bhimoff</a>,

 hexbright_factory